Teaching, Training, Resourcing

 council for collaborative impact

 The Council for Collaborative Impact (CCI) is comprised of individuals from Clay, Cherokee, and Towns counties who wish to keep abreast of services available for neighbors in our community that specifically address the areas of education, transportation, economic development, children’s issues, substance misuse, housing, and technology.
-They serve on CCI task forces that represent each of these areas and work collaboratively to better meet community needs in impactful and transformative ways.
+They represent each of these areas through their work, volunteerism, and/or personal knowledge/interest and work collaboratively to better meet community needs in impactful and transformative ways.*

-All meetings are on Thursdays, from 8:30-10am, with complimentary breakfast service starting at 8:15am in the Lodge Dining Room, with the meeting held in the Lodge’s Moore Great Hall.
+All meetings are on Thursdays, from 8:30-10am, with complimentary breakfast service starting at 8:15am in the Lodge Dining Room; the meeting is held in the Lodge’s Moore Great Hall.
+Meetings and speakers for 2024:

-- February 8 — Lorrie Ross, Mountain Projects preventionist and Clay County Progress staff writer/photographer will speak on Adverse Childhood Experiences (ACEs) and its community impact.
+- February 8 — Lorrie Ross, Mountain Projects preventionist and Clay County Progress staff writer/photographer on Adverse Childhood Experiences (ACEs) and its community impact.

 - August 8